roboticafacil/facilino_tutorial/README.md

 # facilino_tutorial
 This is a Facilino tutorial including Arduino and ESP and electronics.
+This tutorial is integrated in Facilino.
+To contribute to this tutorial, please send an e-mail to soporte@roboticafacil.es with your GitHub username, indicating your expertise to this topic, affiliation and how you want to contribute.
+If you want to work locally, you can use Firefox to see the actual aspect of the tutorial.